Predicting Exporters with Machine Learning: The empirical strategy

 where $Y_{i}$ is the binary outcome that assumes value $1$ if the $i$th firm is exporting, and zero otherwise. $\bX_{i}$ is a $P$-dimensional matrix that includes a full battery of firm-level predictors, which we discuss in detail in the following Section \ref{sec: predictors}.
 Please note that, at this stage, we do not consider the time dimension, i.e., we train the predictive model considering the export status of a firm in relation with present predictors.
 In this baseline model, it is entirely possible that a firm is considered as an exporter in one year and a non-exporter in another year.
 See Section \ref{sec: discontinuous} where we introduce the time dimension, thus looking at heterogeneous exporting patterns.

 The functional form that links predictors to outcomes is \textit{ex-ante} unknown and looked for by the generic supervised machine learning technique.
 We provide an overview of the different methods we use in Section \ref{sec: methods}.
-The advantage of any of them is to catch non-linearities that may be present in the association between export status and its predictors.
+The advantage of any of them is to extract information from many predictors, while catching non-linearities that may be present in the association with export status.
 Briefly, the generic predictive model has to pick the best in-sample loss-minimizing function in the form:

 where $F$ is a function class from where to pick the specific function $f(\cdot)$.
 Importantly, $R\big(f(\cdot)\big)$ is the generic regularizer that summarizes the complexity of $f(\cdot)$.
 The latter is a tool that allows us to solve the common trade-off between an as high as possible in-sample fit and an as high as possible flexibility of the prediction model, able to take on board new out-of-sample information.
 It is the solution to the so-called bias-variance trade-off.
 The set of regularizers, $R$'s, will change following standards proposed by each method that we will compare in the following paragraphs.
 Eventually, any method shall minimize the constrained loss function represented in eq. \ref{eq: generic}, while searching for the function that can be better used to process new out-of-sample information.